Coal-fired power plant

 The excavation work for the power plant was carried out at the Block II of the Thar coalfields.

-SECMC develop the mine in three phases.
-The first phase provides 3.8Mtpa of coal for the EPTL power plant, the second phase will produce 7.6Mtpa of coal for two additional 330MW power plants, while the final phase is expected to provide 33Mtpa of coal with a potential to produce 3,960MW of electricity.
+The mine is being developed in three phases, with the first phase providing 3.8Mtpa of coal for the EPTL power plant.
+The financial closure based on local funding for the phase II expansion was achieved in December 2019 to supply 7.6Mtpa of coal to two additional 330MW power plants to be developed within the same block.
+The final expansion phase is expected to provide 33Mtpa of coal with the potential to produce 3,960MW of electricity.

 The estimated cost of the Engro Thar power plant is $995.4m, which was funded by a syndicate led by China Development Bank (CDB) with support from China Export and Credit Insurance Corporation (Sinosure).